 Take a loaded how our London mayor is:

-“I don’t feel disposed to discuss my salary,” Boris once told LBC presenter Nick Ferrari.
+“I don’t feel disposed to discuss my salary,” Boris once told LBC presenter Nick Ferrari a few years back.
 Well, we’ll discuss it anyway.

-Boris makes £47,000 a year as mayor of London.
-He declined a pay rise during his second term.
+He made £47,000 a year as mayor of London and declined a pay rise during his second term.

-His salary as MP for Uxbridge and Ruislip South is £74,000.
-In total, the mayor earns approximately £121,000 a year in his political roles.
+His salary as MP for Uxbridge and Ruislip South wass £74,000.

 The mayor described this fee as “chicken feed” in various media interviews.